SexyCoders/libtime.cc/README.md

 - the weekday since we used flag weekday_yes
 - the date in MONTH/DAY/YEAR format
 - the year will be written out since we specified long format ("l option")
-- the time in millitary time (option "m")
+- the time in military time (option "m")

 # Contributing